GenomicsAotearoa/Pangenome-Graphs-Workshop/docs/5_Evaluating_pggb_output.md

     The orientation of the last path is almost exactly the reverse of the second to last one, right?
 Do you think it's possible that the last path of the genome was submitted as its reverse complement?

-!!! info "1D visualization by node depth"
+### 1D visualization by node depth
+!!! info ""

 ![ODGI 1D visualization by node depth](theme_figures/ODGI-Node-Depth-1D-5NM.png)
 This shows a 1D rendering of the built pangenome graph where the paths are colored according to path depth.
 Using the Spectra color palette with 4 levels of path depths, white indicates no depth, while grey, red, and yellow indicate depth 1, 2, and greater than or equal to 3, respectively.

 ### ODGI 1D visualization by uncalled bases
+!!! info ""

 ![ODGI 1D visualization by uncalled bases](theme_figures/ODGI-Uncalled-1D-5NM.png)
 This shows a 1D rendering of the built pangenome graph where the paths are colored according to the coverage of uncalled bases.
 The lighter the green, the higher the 'N' content of a node is.